BINGEWORTHY: BEVERLY HILLS, 90210

 The post-grad years (Seasons 8-10)

-Stylistically, these seasons are quite different, but at its heart, 90210 is a teen soap opera.
+These seasons are quite different stylistically, but at its heart, 90210 is a teen soap opera.
 The show reaches its flow during the third season, which runs through the college years.
 Seasons 8-10 may lack the magic of earlier seasons, but loyalists watch the show in its entirety.

 CHARACTERS